ilcato/homebridge-fibaro-home-center/README.md

 + Use different device names within the same room in Home Center.

 # Troubleshooting
-+ The device displays incorrectly (e.g. as Switch and should be Outlet) or double.
-Sometimes this happens, especially after changing the type of display (e.g. from Switch to Outlet).
-You must remove this device from cache in Homebridge Settings.
++ If device displays incorrectly (e.g. as Switch but should be Outlet) or double, you must remove this device from cache (in Homebridge Settings).

 # Last release notes
 Version 1.4.0